What does the symbol of the chalice mean?

 What is the purpose of the garden area and the Labyrinth?

 Our church feels the need to offer a place of sanctuary and calm for the entire community.
 The labyrinth was designed and built by several of our church members.
-There is an information box at the entrance to the labyrinth where, from time to time, you can find suggestions on ways to use the labyrinth in your meditations and prayer.
 At the center of the labyrinth is a cairn or stone marker.
 Feel free to add a small rock to it.
 The garden is filled with flowers and herbs given by members and friends of the church.
 We can always use help in keeping it weed-free and beautiful.

 What is the big stone chalice in the front of sanctuary?